So, you’ve been bulking for a while.

 How Do You Know When You’re At 8 % Respective 15 % Body Fat?

 I’ve already displayed images of a few different body fat percentages in this post.
-And images is one of my most favourite ways to estimate body fat percentage.
+And images is one of my most favorite ways to estimate body fat percentage.
 You simply compare your physique to your best ability to the guys in the pictures.

 Body Fat Percentage Comparison Chart